 Return to the home page

-Research this website, the library, and the Internet for teaching ideas, lesson plans, textbooks, and resources based on your and your child's interests
+Research this website, the public library, and the Internet

 Step 6 of the Ten Steps to Successful Homeschooling